-The mountain range of Aenos (Figure 1) is located in the southeastern part of Kefalonia near Argostoli and Sami and consists of the main mountain mass of the island as well as the highest mountain of the Ionian Islands.
-Its highest peak is Megas Soros (1627 m.), followed by Stavros (1532 m.), Kroukoumbias (1508 m.), Vounos (1312 m.), Vigla (1050 m.), Kefali Petri (1025m.) etc. Aenos is a natural monument, which attracts the interest of both tourists and ecologists, and has been a national park since 1962.
+Aenos mountain range (Figure 1) located between Argostoli and Sami, constitutes the main mountain mass of Kefalonia and the highest in the Ionian islands.
+Its highest peak is Megas Soros (1627 m) followed by Stavros (1532 m), Kroukoumbias (1508 m), Vounos (1312 m), Vigla (1050 m), Kefali Petri (1025 m), etc. Mount Aenos is a natural monument which attracts the interest of both tourists and ecologists and has been declared as a National Park since 1962.

-The national park has a total core area of 28,620 acres, 2/3 of which are covered by the endemic Kefalonian Fir tree (Abiescephalonica Loudon) (Figure 2).
-Several animal species, such as the semi-feral horse population, find refuge in the national park.
-The Aenos National Park has also been registered in the list of areas of the European Ecological Network of Special Zones "NATURA 2000" and in the network of special protection Areas of the European community for the protection of birds.
+The National Park has a total core area of 28,620 acres, 2/3 of which are covered by the endemic Kefalonian Fir tree (Abies cephalonica Loudon) (Figure 2).
+Several animal species, such as the semi-feral horse population, find refuge in the National Park.
+It has also been registered in the list of areas of the European Ecological Network of Special Zones "NATURA 2000" and in the network of special protection Areas of the European community for the protection of avifauna.
 With its declaration as a National Park, it was also designated as a Wildlife Refuge.
-Finally, the Aenos National Park has five hiking trails (paths) of easy to moderate level of difficulty and a total length of about 26km.
+Finally, Aenos National Park has five hiking trails (paths) from easy to moderate level of difficulty and a total length of about 26 km.